 In 2010, the Deepwater Horizon (DWH) oil spill occurred off the coast of Louisiana.
-It became the largest offshore oil spill in U.S. history, causing extensive natural resource injuries across the northern Gulf of Mexico.
+It became the largest offshore oil spill in U.S. history, causing extensive natural resource injuries across the northern Gulf of America (formally known as Gulf of Mexico).

 Since the damaged wellhead was about 5,000 feet below the surface, a portion of the 134 million gallons of oil that spilled from it stayed in the deep sea.
 As a result, the oil spill injured more than 770 square miles of deep-sea habitat.